How U.S. shutdown over border wall fight might play out

 As ordinary Americans begin to feel the impact of the closure of about a quarter of the government, both sides could feel the heat from voters and move to do a deal, perhaps focussed on these factors.

 * “Dreamers.”
 These mostly young Latin Americans are living in the United States after being brought into the country illegally as children.
-Trump could offer to protect them from deportation in return for wall money.
-A deal along those lines was nearly achieved previously but collapsed.
+Some Republicans have been dangling the possibility of offering them protection from deportation in exchange for wall money.
+But Vice President Mike Pence said on Thursday that would not be part of any negotiations until the U.S. Supreme Court weighs in on former President Barack Obama’s executive action protecting Dreamers.

 * Barrier, not wall.
 Trump has insisted on funding for a “wall,” but lately has shifted to talking about steel fencing in the hope the term is less politically charged.
 Tall, slatted fences already are in place in some spots on the border and more are being built.
 Funding for more slats, or other alternatives to concrete, could let Trump declare victory and let Democrats say they blocked a wall.